KenEucker/quasar/README.md

 ## Run as a process
 1. run `bin/cli --runAsProcess=true` to run the application as a process
-	* optionally add the `--runApi=true` argument to run the api @ http://localhost:3720
+	* optionally add the `--runWebApi=true` argument to run the api @ http://localhost:3720
 	* optionally add the `--watchJobs=true` argument to autoload json files to build quasars
 	* optionally add the `--runWebform=true` to run the webform @ http://localhost:3720
 	* optionally add the `--autoBuildWebForm=true` to build the quasarWebform task on startup